rfhb/ctrdata/README.md

 result$number_sites <- sapply(
   result$location, function(x) length(x[["facility"]][["name"]]))

-#   an alternative approach uses a function
+#   an alternative approach uses a function provided by
-#   to extract keys from a list in a data frame:
+#   ctrdata to extract keys from a list in a data frame:
 with(
   dfListExtractKey(
     df = result,